How to enable debug level logging for the kube-auth-api DaemonSet in Rancher v2.3+ provisioned Kubernetes clusters

 Task

-The kube-auth-api DaemonSet is deployed to controlplane nodes, in Rancher v2.3+ provisioned Kubernetes clusters, to provide user authentication functionality for the authorized cluster endpoint.
-When troubleshooting an issue with authorized cluster endpoint authentication, it may be helpful to analyse the kube-auth-api logs at debug level, and this article details how to enable debug logging.
+The kube-auth-api DaemonSet is deployed to controlplane nodes, in Rancher provisioned Kubernetes clusters, to provide user authentication functionality for the authorized cluster endpoint.
+When troubleshooting an issue with authorized cluster endpoint authentication, it may be helpful to analyze the kube-auth-api logs at debug level, and this article details how to enable debug logging.

 Pre-requisites